Bottom-up Synthesis of Recursive Functional Programs using Angelic Execution: Implementation

 \section{Implementation}

-We have implemented our proposed technique in a tool called \toolname that is implement in OCaml.
+We have implemented our proposed technique in a tool called \toolname that is implemented in OCaml.
 In this section, we discuss some important implementation details and optimizations omitted from the technical development.